IEBH/sra-polyglot/README.md

 raw
 ---
 A string of text that should be passed from the input to the output.
-This string can contain control characters line linefeeds.
+This string can contain control characters such as line-feeds.

 | Property | Type | Description |